MCT-master/mct-master.github.io/_posts/2019-02-11-SpaghettiPlayer.md

 <img src="/assets/img/mari/Visualizer.jpg" alt="Player with visualizer" width="60%" />

-The visualizer code was also taken from the <a href="https://webaudioapi.com/samples/visualizer/">Web Audio Samples Page</a>, and this screen shot is taking during the endless trying and failing sessions when I tried to merge the visualizer code into my code.
-From the screen shot, it looks like it's working, but when the visualizer was working, my effects didn't work and vice verca.
+The visualizer code was also taken from the <a href="https://webaudioapi.com/samples/visualizer/">Web Audio Samples Page</a>, and this screenshot is taken during the endless trying and failing sessions when I tried to merge the visualizer code into my code.
+From the screen shot, it looks like it's working, but when the visualizer was working, my effects didn't work and vice versa.
 I couldn't succeed with implementing the visualizer into my player, unfortunately, because coders also need to sleep.
 I did several attempts during the week and weekend, but it seemed unpossible.

 ***Research Journa, Mini Project, day 3***

-My mission for this thay has been:
+The mission for this day has been:

 -try to clean up my code, build it from the beginning.

--implement some things i've learn through the week
+-implement some things i've learned through the week

 Today I felt that I learned a lot about from the tutorial lecture about the nodes that I’d already been using.
 To enhance my understanding I aimed to build a new player with the same effects that I’d been using before.
 I started by adding the mouse move effect from the first day tutorial to be able to control the filter node with the mouse.
 This was working perfectly!